-Financial instruments established at fair value in the statements of financial position are classified using a three-level hierarchy, based on the quality of the inputs used to establish the fair value.
+Financial instruments established at fair value in the interim statements of financial position are classified using a three-level hierarchy, based on the quality of the inputs used to establish the fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable inputs (Level 3).
 The fair value hierarchy has the following three levels:

-- Level 1: Quoted (unadjusted) prices in active markets for identical assets or liabilities, for which the investment managers have access on valuation date; - Level 2: Inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly; and
+- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities, for which the investment managers have access on valuation date; - Level 2: inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly; and - Level 3: inputs for the asset or liability that are not based on observable market data.